 The food-oriented retail concept is one example of creating an experience-based, compelling retail destination with a regional draw.
-In order to stand out from traditional retail development, the site should create an inspiring, interactive, and immersive environment.
+The Town is encouraged to explore attracting this concept, however, the Town should also be open to other concepts that meet the overall criteria and intent of the Addison Central area.
+In order to stand out from traditional retail development, the site should create an inspiring, interactive, and immersive environment, not only in the core of the district, but also expanding into the adjacent retail-oriented areas along Quorum to create a cohesive destination.
 Other retail mixes that have proven successful include experiential social destinations, with a mix of entertainment and interactive shopping venues.
 These entertainment destinations might include live music venues or specialty movie theaters.
-Other concepts might include wellness destinations such as yoga studios, specialty fitness workshops, or health-oriented food stores.
-This future development should also be designed to support DART's existing bus transfer center activity and future rail service with bus loading bays and structured parking for both visitors and transit users.
+Other concepts might include wellness destinations such as yoga studios, specialty fitness workshops, health-oriented food stores, or an indoor social/activity space to complement the activities in Addison Circle Park.
+Future development should build upon the success of existing events, such as Taste Addison, Addison Kaboom Town, and Oktoberfest, by expanding on the successful reputation of Addison Circle as a gathering area for community-led events with a regional appeal.
+This area should also be designed to support DART's existing bus transfer center activity and future rail service with bus loading bays and structured parking for both visitors and transit users.
+The destination-oriented development should be developed in a cohesive manner, where uses are integrated and designed to promote year-round activity.
+The contiguous property owned by the Town and DART provide an opportunity to create a district core that supports the desired mix of uses and activities with a development character consistent with the Addison Central vision.